christinathucanh/beat-machine/README.md

 In this project, I will use the fundamental programming skills to build a library of functions for constructing and manipulating drum beats.
 These functions will then explore some classic rhythmic patterns not just from western music, but also other traditions! <br>

-Please download the extension Scamper on VS Code to run this project. <br>
+Please download the extension Scamper on VS Code to run this file.
+Thank you! <br>

 Author: Anh Thuc (Christina) Vu <br>
 Date: 2022-12-7 <br>
 ACKNOWLEDGEMENTS:... <br>